N4no57/NanoOS32/docs/build.md

 ```
 make build-x86
 ```
-### build-objs
+### run
-Compiles only the object files for kernel and x86 source code, but does not link or create the ISO.
+Builds the kernel image (via build-x86) and runs it inside QEMU for testing.
-Useful for quick compilation if you want to check for errors or build incrementally before linking.
+Requires QEMU to be installed.
 ```
-make build-objs
+make run
 ```
 ### clean
 Deletes all build artifacts and intermediate files including: